nicolasbelz/ffufapp/README.md

 </div>
 Learning Outcome:

 Gain insights into how custom headers are processed and if they can be exploited.
+By using a correct payload you should gain access to the `custom_header.php` page.

 ## License
 License information for the project.
 For learning puproses only.